mbrosda/ESP32-mousmover/Readme.md

 I hear you saying *"you could simply disable your screensaver"*.
 Correct.
 But I was tired to change the settings every time Microsoft, HP or whoever decided that my laptop had to be a bit "greener".
 And so I coded this device which is connected to my docking station.
 Problem solved. :wink:

+# Releases

+## 1.1

+Identification of Mouse Mover can be configured

+## 1.0

+First release

 # Known issues & ideas for later

 * The onboard (RGB) LED, connected to GPIO 21, doesn't blink as intended.
 Once I knew how to let it blink in all colors - but somehow lost the code and didn't quickly find a working example on the Internet.